veliovgroup/ostrio-Neo4jreactivity/readme.md

 Example Application
 =======
+##### Demo app is available at [leaderboard-neo4j-reactivity.meteor.com](http://leaderboard-neo4j-reactivity.meteor.com/)

-The basic example is build on top of `--example leaderboard` - the [Meteor's Neo4j-based Leaderboard App](https://github.com/VeliovGroup/Meteor-Leaderboard-Neo4j)
+Or you may check out it sources - the basic example is build on top of `--example leaderboard` - the [Meteor's Neo4j-based Leaderboard App](https://github.com/VeliovGroup/Meteor-Leaderboard-Neo4j)

 Install the driver